DanielSnor/Zpravobot.news/DOCS/settings.md

 🔗 https://server.cz/clanek/link-na-clanek…
 ```

 Your replacement has to stay between quotation marks.
 You can also use emojis or formatting.

-I am using "\n🗣️🎙️👇👇👇\n" for podcasts and "\nYT 📺👇👇👇\n" for YouTube.
+---

 ## Content Hack
 In case the source has some specific outputs (i.e. text "Published by Someone, Somewhere"), you can use the content hack to filter those unwanted outputs.
 When you replace chars ZZZZZ with the beginning and KKKKK with the end of the unwanted text block, it will disappear from the final output.
 You can also create a chain of those replacements in case you want to block more variants, as you can see in the following example: